Alfresco/alfresco-js-api/README.md

 # ECM

-A complete list of all the ECM methods is available here : [Core API](/src/alfresco-core-rest-api) below you can find some common examples.
+A complete list of all the ECM methods is available here : [Core API](/src/alfresco-core-rest-api).
+Below you can find some common examples.

 ## Get File or Folder Info